Net Profit Margin Calculator

 Corporate business owners auditing net profitability, private equity investors assessing acquisition targets, and chartered accountants structuring balance sheets track net margin as the definitive bottom-line performance parameter.

-How to Calculate Net Profit Margin on Financial Statements
+How to Calculate Net Profit Margin Step-by-Step

 1. Enter your aggregate gross revenue for the reporting period (works with all local currencies).
 2. Input the sum of all business expenses (COGS, fixed overhead, taxes, interest).
 3. Click calculate to generate your net profit margin percentage.